kiddogreed/Python-CSS111/wk3/week3_notes.md

 Read the output of pytest and use that output to help you find and fix mistakes in both your program function and test function.

+# 👇️ In a virtual environment or using Python 2
+pip install pytest

+# 👇️ For Python 3 (could also be pip3.10 depending on your version)
+pip3 install pytest

+# 👇️ If you get a permissions error
+sudo pip3 install pytest
+pip install pytest --user

+# 👇️ If you don't have pip in your PATH environment variable
+python -m pip install pytest

+# 👇️ For Python 3 (could also be pip3.10 depending on your version)
+python3 -m pip install pytest

+# 👇️ Using py alias (Windows)
+py -m pip install pytest

+# 👇️ For Anaconda
+conda install -c anaconda pytest